andrewmilson/ministark/README.md

 > **Warning**
 > this code is new and will change in future versions.
 Please try it out and provide feedback.
-If it addresses a use-case that is important to you please open an issue to discuss it or register your interest https://forms.gle/SYrA9hbGQuivbHX5A
+If it addresses a use-case that is important to you please open an issue to discuss it or get in touch [andrew.j.milson@gmail.com](mailto:andrew.j.milson@gmail.com)

 <div align="center">